yeehaa123/elab/h2020/proposal/deliverables.md

 + coming out: cultural hackathon event inviting the general public to work with the student proposals and the museum datasets

-## Documentation of the project:
+## Overall - Documentation of the project:

 Deliverables
-+ built a best practice case
++ built best practice cases and models of collaborations, the connecting interfaces, physical labs
 + cross-media process documentation
-+
++ libraries of software

 Milestones:
 + Identify the learnings of establishing Coding the Humanities
-+ Document it's complexity by testing adequate media and technology
++ Document it's complexity by using adequate media and technology
++